-Bus Accident Attorney Philadelphia
+Philadelphia Bus Accident Attorney

 You may not hear of commercial bus accidents very often, but that doesn’t mean they don’t happen in our area almost every day.
-In 2014 alone, there were 493 commercial buses involved in traffic crashes in Pennsylvania, five of which were deadly and 340 of which resulted in injury to occupants.

-Commercial bus accidents are frightening and traumatic for those involved, since occupants trust public transportation to get them to their destination safely.
+Commercial bus accidents are frightening and traumatic for those involved since occupants trust public transportation to get them to their destination safely.
 They are not anticipating the driver being intoxicated, striking another vehicle, or being otherwise incapable of driving a busload of occupants while on duty.
 Sadly, it only takes one person to make a mistake to put dozens of passengers at risk.

-Causes of Bus Accidents
+Causes of Philadelphia Bus Accidents

 Just as with auto accidents, driver inattention, distraction, and negligence can cause commercial bus accidents.
 Even though bus drivers accept the responsibility of transporting hundreds of people around the city per day, it doesn’t make them perfect.
 Sometimes drivers make mistakes – and they can be deadly.